oxfordcontrol/SwitchTimeOpt.jl/docs/optimization.rst

   end

 Note that the function :code:`jac_nldyn` returns a matrix having in each row the gradient of every component of the function :math:`f_i(x(t))` with respect to each state component.
-Last  element necessary to construct the matrix :code:`U` having a column each integer input vector :code:`ui`, i.e. :code:`U[:, i] = ui`.
+Last  element necessary to construct the matrix :code:`U` having a column each integer input vector :code:`ui`, i.e. :code:`U[:, i+1] = ui`.
 Then, we can define the switching time optimization problem as:

 ::